|09/21/2019||Family Birthing Center Tour|

 The target audience of the CME Program includes members of the Medical Staff, Allied Health Professional Staff, graduate medical education trainees, and medical students.

-We link the content of clinical presentations to our core measures, quality improvement or peer review findings; or to advances in medicine, newly published guidelines, consensus documents, or similar sources.
-The Institute of Medicine, Accreditation Council for Graduate Medical Education and American Board of Medical Specialties outline competencies we will develop in our practitioners.
+Content of CME clinical presentations is linked to core measures, quality improvement, peer review findings, patient safety initiatives, advances in medicine, newly published guidelines, consensus documents, or similar sources.
+The Institute of Medicine, Accreditation Council for Graduate Medical Education, American Osteopathic Association, and American Board of Medical Specialties outline competencies we will develop in our practitioners.
 We seek to balance primary care topics and those relevant to specialists.
 The Schwartz Center Rounds educate caregivers in the art of compassionate health care.
 Appropriate non-clinical topics are occasionally presented.

 ECHN’s Library supports the mission of Continuing Medical Education by providing for the educational needs of individual clinicians.

-Various CME activities strive to effect broad, current knowledge of evidence-based medicine; improved physician performance; or higher patient care quality and safety.
-This Mission Statement was revised on April 7, 2010, and approved by the ECHN Board of Trustees on July 28, 2010
+This Mission Statement was revised on April 13, 2016, and approved by the ECHN Board of Trustees on July 27, 2016.